mahi2025/BookStoreSystem/Algorithm.md

 Start

 Create a structure Book with:
-    - title
+    title |
-    - author
+    author |
-    - dateOfPublication
+    dateOfPublication

-Create a vector of books
+Create an array of books

 repeat:
     Display Menu: